Weak Lensing the non-Linear Ly-alpha Forest: Summary and Discussion

 \subsection{Summary}

 We have further developed the field of \lya forest gravitational weak lensing by testing the performance of the \lya forest estimator of \citep{metcalf20} on more realistic data sets.
 We specifically evaluated the impact of the introduction of non-linearity in the both the simulated \lya forest pixel data and simulated lensing potential.
+As expected, deviations from Gaussianity in both the forest and lensing potential reduce the effectiveness of the estimator.
+The estimator was derived and proved to be optimal under the assumption of Gaussian fields (\citealt{ben1}), so we expect for more realistic fields the estimator will no longer be optimal.
 We find that estimator performance suffers when applied to non-linear data by a modest amount (factor of $\sim2-3$ reduction in signal to noise).
 However, we have presented two simple methods for mitigating the impact of non-linearity and non-Gaussianity including ``Gaussianization'' and bias correction.
 We find that in most cases these methods improve our results and should be applicable to real observational data.
 The simulated data sets used here are comparable in size to available \lya observations, although the limiting factor will likely be the noise present in observational data sets, which is at the high end of noise levels we have tested.